vinceimbat/vinceimbat/content/unitarianism.md

 ---
-title: "Unitarianism"
+title: Unitarianism
-date: "2022-08-29"
+date: 2022-08-29
+aliases:
+  - thoughts/unitarianism
 tags:
+  - thoughts
-- "seedlings"
+  - seedlings
-sr-due: 2024-08-03
-sr-interval: 365
-sr-ease: 270
 ---
-Unitarianism should be understood vis a vis [[thoughts/unitarian-universalism]].
+Unitarianism should be understood vis a vis [[unitarian-universalism]].
 While Unitarianism is still attached to Christianity, Unitarian-Universalism positions itself as a new religion that is detached from its Christian roots.

 Unitarianism is primarily an openness to a plural world, a diverse world, and a genuine curiosity to all beliefs and perspectives.
 A unitian's commitment to a certain belief is not more than his commitment to the possibility of a plural, free society.